Lupphes/Varify/README.md

 ---

-> Contributions welcome!
-If you'd like to add filters, annotation support, pipeline integration, or
+Contributions welcome!
+If you'd like to add filters, annotation support, pipeline integration, or new visualizations, open a PR!